How Much Does a Walk-in Bath Cost?

 Average cost: £3,500

-Similar to the hydrotherapy baths, air jet walk-in baths use soft air pressure to provide a much softer massage.
+Similar to hydrotherapy baths, air jet walk-in baths use soft air pressure to provide a much softer massage.
 This is ideal for those with ailments like fibromyalgia, as the firmer hydrotherapy baths may be too much for the condition.

 Pros